Types of Packaging Foam: EPS vs. EPE vs. PU vs. EPP

 Quick Comparison of the Main Types of Packaging Foam (EPS, EPE, PU, EPP)

-This table gives a quick side-by-side comparison of the most common packaging foam types, highlighting their key properties, applications, and cost levels.
+This comprehensive table provides a scientific side-by-side comparison of the common packaging foam types, highlighting their physical structure, density range, and ideal protective applications.

 With this overview in mind, let’s now examine each foam type in more detail.